csev/cc4e/book/chap08.md

 located.
 The "location" is actually an index into another table called the "inode table."
 The mode for a file is where all information about a file except its name is kept.
-A directory entry consists of only two items, an mode number and the file name.
+A directory entry consists of only two items, an inode number and the file name.
 The precise specification comes by including the file `sys/dir.h`, which contains

 [comment]: <> (page 170 , 170 THE C PROGRAMMING LANGUAGE CHAPTER8 )